Mental Health Facilities Dayton, WA

 Blue Mountain Counseling Of Columbia County

 Blue Mountain Counseling Of Columbia County is a mental health treatment center in Dayton, WA, located at 221 East Washington Avenue, 99328 zip code area.
 Blue Mountain Counseling Of Columbia County provides outpatient treatment and telemedicine/telehealth.
-Blue Mountain Counseling Of Columbia County offers cognitive behavioral therapy, couples/family therapy and behavior modification to seniors 65 or older, children / adolescents and young adults.
+Blue Mountain Counseling Of Columbia County offers group therapy, individual psychotherapy and behavior modification to children / adolescents, adults and seniors 65 or older.
 Blue Mountain Counseling Of Columbia County also supports people requiring dual diagnosis treatment.
-Additional services at Blue Mountain Counseling Of Columbia County consist of supported employment, family psychoeducation and case management.
+Additional services at Blue Mountain Counseling Of Columbia County consist of court-ordered outpatient treatment, suicide prevention services and supported employment.

 Learn More